mg-wiewiora/to-do-list-react/README.md

 ### **JavaScript**
 - ES6+
-- Immutable state updates using `map`, `filter` and spread operator
+- Immutable state updates using Redux Toolkit (immer)

 ---

 ## Key Learning Points

-1. Managing state persistence with lazy `useState` initialization and `useEffect`
+1. Managing state globally with Redux Toolkit
-2. Organizing logic inside a custom hook
+2. Organizing actions and reducers inside a slice
-3. Avoiding state mutation through functional updates
+3. Using `useSelector` and `useDispatch` in components
-4. Replacing CSS with component-scoped styles
+4. Improving UX with `useRef` for input focusing
-5. Improving UX with `useRef` for input focusing
+5. Structuring UI into reusable components
-6. Structuring UI into reusable components
+6. Styling with Styled Components

 ---